Munaiz123/terraform-aws-starter/README.md

 2. `git clone` this repository
 3. Download Access Key & Secret from your AWS account
     - IAM -> Security Credentials: set Key & Secret in env Variables or in provider.tf **(not recomended**) as such:

-provider "aws" {
-  region     = "us-west-1"
-  access_key = "YOUR_AWS_ACCESS_KEY"
+    - provider "aws" {  region     = "us-west-1" access_key = "YOUR_AWS_ACCESS_KEY" secret_key = "YOUR_AWS_SECRET_KEY"}
-  secret_key = "YOUR_AWS_SECRET_KEY"
-}

-**NOTE: Do NOT commit provider.tf if you're hard coding it in provider.tf**
+    - **NOTE: Do NOT commit provider.tf if you're hard coding it in provider.tf**

-**A better way to handle access/secret key is to add them to env variables.
+    - **A better way to handle access/secret key is to add them to env variables.
 The method shown above is a temporary quickway to connect your terrform to aws account so that you can provision resources quickly**

 4. Run `terraform init`
 5. Set your db password on line 17 of rds.tf
 6. Run `terraform apply` -> 'yes' to confirm

-After sometime you should have the following AWS Services provisioned in your AWS account:
+**After sometime you should have the following AWS Services provisioned in your AWS account:**

 ## Provisioned AWS Resources (Detailed):